prebuilt-amiga-dev-tools/vasmm68k-build/README.md

 ## Run installer

-Download a windows-installer package from the [releases](https://github.com/amiga-ci-tools/vasmm68k/releases) page.
+Download a windows-installer package from the [releases](https://github.com/prebuilt-amiga-dev-tools/vasmm68k/releases) page.
 Then run the installer.
-It will install `vasmm68k_mot.exe`, `vasmm68k_std.exe` and `vobjdump.exe` into `<Program Files location>\amiga-ci-tools\bin`, and add that folder to your path.
+It will install `vasmm68k_mot.exe`, `vasmm68k_std.exe` and `vobjdump.exe` into `<Program Files location>\prebuilt-amiga-dev-tools\bin`, and add that folder to your path.

 ## Download binaries

-Download a windows-binaries package from the [releases](https://github.com/amiga-ci-tools/vasmm68k/releases) page.
+Download a windows-binaries package from the [releases](https://github.com/prebuilt-amiga-dev-tools/vasmm68k/releases) page.
 Then unpack the archive to a suitable location.

 # Linux (Ubuntu) users

 First, add the Apt repository to your list of default repos:

 ```
-sudo echo "deb https://amiga-ci-tools.github.io/apt/ xenial main" | sudo tee /etc/apt/sources.list.d/amiga-ci-tools.list
+sudo echo "deb https://prebuilt-amiga-dev-tools.github.io/apt/ xenial main" | sudo tee /etc/apt/sources.list.d/prebuilt-amiga-dev-tools.list
-wget http://amiga-ci-tools.github.io/apt/PUBLIC.KEY -O - | sudo apt-key add -
+wget http://prebuilt-amiga-dev-tools.github.io/apt/PUBLIC.KEY -O - | sudo apt-key add -
 ```

 Then, install vasmm68k: